 It depends on the thickness of your chest hair.
 If your hair is particularly thick, you’ll need to trim down to a shorter length to compensate for this.

 It also depends on the color of your hair.
 Tattoos are obscured by darker hairs more than they are by lighter hairs.
-Again, you’ll need to trim down shorter in order to compensate for this.

 This is something you’ll need to experiment with yourself.
 Find a length that feels comfortable and also allows for maximal appreciation of the tattoo itself.